bkcooper/bkcooper.github.io/content/pages/research_blurb.md

 https://andrewgyork.github.io/) at [Calico](
-https://www.calicolabs.com), we have developed approaches to augment classic deconvolution techniques with extra information about the photophysical behavior of the emitters.__ For background, read on, or [jump ahead](#micro-my-work) to the discussion of my contributions.
+https://www.calicolabs.com), we have developed approaches to augment classic deconvolution techniques with extra information about the photophysical behavior of the emitters.__ Read on for some background, or [jump ahead](#micro-my-work) to the discussion of my contributions.

 ### Background